 Who can get Medicare?
-Basically, two groups are eligible:
+Basically, three groups are eligible:

 - People of any age with kidney failure that requires dialysis or a kidney transplant and people with Amyotrophic Lateral Sclerosis (ALS, also known as Lou Gehrig’s disease)

 You might assume that signing up for a big government program like Medicare would be confusing.
 But it's usually easy.
 Most people are signed up automatically for Original Medicare (Parts A and B).

-Any U.S. citizen who is 65 or older is eligible for Medicare.
-If you're already getting Social Security checks, enrollment into the program should be automatic.
+If you're already getting Social Security checks, you will be automatically enrolled in traditional Medicare.
 You'll get your Medicare card three months before your 65th birthday.
 The benefits kick in on the first day of the month of your 65th birthday.
 Traditional Medicare, which is also called Original Medicare, includes Medicare Parts A and B. Part A is hospital coverage.
 Part B covers doctor visits, lab tests, and other outpatient services.

 If you're not getting Social Security payments already, you have to enroll in Medicare.
 The Social Security Administration (SSA) handles the enrollment process for Medicare.
-Call SSA at (800) 772-1213, visit the web site (www.ssa.gov), or apply at your local Social Security office.
+Call SSA at (800) 772-1213, visit the website (www.ssa.gov), or apply at your local Social Security office.
 You have a 7-month enrollment period, beginning 3 months before your 65th birthday, your birthday month, and 3 months after your birthday.
 Apply early in your enrollment period to be sure that your benefits will start on time.

-If you live in Puerto Rico and want it, you need to sign up for Medicare Part B.
+If you live in Puerto Rico and want Medicare, you need to sign up for Medicare Part B.

-Regardless of age, people with Lou Gehrig's disease, kidney failure, and some other disabilities also get Medicare.
-However, they might have a waiting period before they can get Medicare benefits.
+No matter how old you are, if you have Lou Gehrig's disease, kidney failure, or certain other disabilities, you are eligible for Medicare.
+But you might have a waiting period before you can get Medicare benefits.
 Here are the details.